charchitdahal/Charity-Browser/README.md

+Download Charity-Browser-Stable.rar and import into Android Studio.

+Use Sql.sql for MYSQL and MYPHP admin

+Move content from web-app to an apache hosting.

+**PROJECT**

 I have developed an Android app called Charity Browser that blocks advertisements, removes cookies and deletes your browser history after your session is done.
 This is the premium version of the app.
 The free version of the app shows you advertisements with an option to remove them